 Early Voting Times and Locations

-Early voting (also known as prepolling) usually starts two weeks before polling day.
-In Griffith, there will likely be two polling locations – one in West End, and another closer to Coorparoo.
-There will also be polling locations in the Brisbane CBD where you can cast an early vote.
-We will update this page as soon we receive the information from the Electoral Commission.
+In Griffith, there are two early voting booths – one in West End, and another in Coorparoo.
+There are also polling locations in the Brisbane CBD where you can cast an early vote.
+Go here for the complete list of early voting booths and opening hours.

 If you wish to postal vote, you will need to apply for one through the Australian Electoral Commission website.
 This is a relatively easy process and you can find more information and access the application form here.
 A physical ballot will then be sent to your address and you will need to post it back before polling day.
 The earliest your postal vote can arrive is Tuesday April 26.
 If you have any questions about how to fill in this application or how to postal vote, please call our office 0466 859 721.